-Sir M. Visvesvaraya
+Sir Muddenahalli Visvesvaraya

-Muddenahalli is the village of Bharat Ratna Sir Mokshagundam Visvesvaraya or Sir M. V. as he is fondly known as, one of the most well-known personalities of Karnataka.
+The village of Bharat Ratna Sir Mokshagundam Visvesvaraya or Sir M. V. as he is fondly known as, one of the most well-known personalities of Karnataka.
 This is the village he was born in.
 And this is the village where he rests in peace today.

 There is a small park that is home to his mortal remains or his Samadhi.
 There is a small platform with a small statue of his, and a small plaque that reads his date of birth and date of death.
-The first thing that strikes you when you look at the plaque is that he lived for good 102 years.
+The first thing that strikes you when you look at the plaque is that he lived for a good 102 years.
 The memorial has the perfect backdrop of Nandi Hills.
 His house in the village has been converted into a museum which I could not visit as we reached almost an hour after it was closed.
 There is a gift shop also within the museum, but the state of the shop was not encouraging.
-The village is still a very small village, and it may have been a village of few houses in mid 19th century when Sir M.V. was born.
+The village is still a very small village, and it may have been a village of few houses in the mid 19th century when Sir M.V. was born.

 Nandi Hills & Skandagiri Treks